 The content of the agreement and its total value determines who is authorised to sign the agreement on behalf of Lund University.
 The vice-chancellor decision ‘Rules on the allocation of decision-making powers at Lund University’ specifies who is authorised to sign agreements at Lund University 2016.

 The person authorised to sign an agreement, in accordance with the regulations above, must always review the content of the agreement and decide whether the University should enter into it or not.
 This applies regardless of whether the agreement has been reviewed by a legal counsel or not.
 Agreements always contain material conditions which cannot be assessed by the Legal Division.
 The project manager is to make sure that there is sufficient supporting documentation, such as financial documentation, documented support for the project at department/faculty level and any comments from the legal counsel responsible for the matter.

 Document registration of the agreement

-For questions about agreements, contact:
+For questions about agreements, from the 16th of March 2020 contact:

-Sanna Håkansson (Faculty of Science)
+Sanna Håkansson (leave of absence)